groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/loading-documents-from-different-sources/loading-documents-from-stream/load-document-from-url.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-Following example demonstrates how to render document from URL.
+The following code snippet shows how to load a document from URL.

 ```csharp
 public static void LoadDocumentFromUrl()